imerlwx/SI507_Final_Project/README.md

 To run the program, just execute the Interface.py.

 No need for extra API keys because most of the jsons have been stored in cache.

+The data structure is a graph.
+Each node of the graph represent a destination that user want to visit.
+Each edge represent the distance of the two locations.